willyweather/slate/source/index.html.md

 ### Response

 Response is a Map Provider.
-See <a href="/#get-map-providers">Get Map Providers</a> for description of a Map Provider response.
+See <a href="#get-map-providers">Get Map Providers</a> for description of a Map Provider response.

 ## Map Data By Location Id